steenhansen/type-czech/README.md

 yourFunction(1, 'two')
 ```

-<b>So basically linkUp() and isActive() are the only two TypeCzech functions that are always safe to call.</b>
+<b>So basically linkUp() and isActive() are the only two TypeCzech functions that are always safe to call,</b>
-As long as the below construct is used, regardless of whether or not TypeCzech.js has been loaded.
+as long as the below construct is used, regardless of whether or not TypeCzech.js has been loaded.
 Thus enveloping all TypeCzech calls with linkUp() and isActive() will ensure no reference errors are caused when TypeCzech is turned on or off by not loading the TypeCzech.js file.
 ```
 function aFunction(){ }
 function before_aFunction(){ }